 Configure a map

-After you prepare and register the data, add it to a an ArcMap document and set properties on the layers and tables.
+After you prepare and register the data, add it to an ArcMap document and set properties on the layers and tables.
 These properties define how the data appears and what the client can do with the data.

 Configure a map document in ArcMap